zaiisao/Documentation/en/Voice/billing_rtc.md

 **Scenario**: Users A, B, and C join the channel at the same time and have a voice call for 20 minutes.

-In this session, A, B, and C use the audio service for 30 seconds respectively.
-Service minutes = 30 minutes of audio service × 3 = 90 minutes of audio service.
+In this session, A, B, and C use the audio service for 20 minutes respectively.
+Service minutes = 20 minutes of audio service × 3 = 60 minutes of audio service.

 ### Video call with four users